Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

 \subsection{Pre-Processing}

 We pre-process the images according to established pre-processing strategies for UAD in brain MRI \cite{baur2021autoencoders}.
 First, we resample all MRI scans to the isotropic resolution of $1\mathrm{\,mm}\times 1\mathrm{\,mm} \times 1\mathrm{\,mm}$ using cubic spline interpolation.
 Second, we register all MRI scans to the SRI24-Atlas.
 Third, we remove the skull from the MRI scans by skull stripping with HD-BET \cite{isensee2019automated}.
-Subsequently, we cut black borders and perform N4 bias field correction.
-Finally, we pad the images to a unified size of $192 \times 192 \times 160$.
-To save computational resources, we reduce volume resolution by a factor of two and remove the 15 top and bottom slices parallel to the transverse plane leading to a final resolution of $96 \times 96 \times 50$\, voxels.
+Subsequently, we crop each brain scan using its corresponding brain mask, removing unnecessary background while preserving relevant brain tissue.
+We then apply N4 bias field correction \cite{tustison2010n4itk}.
+To standardize image sizes, we identify the largest brain volume in our dataset, add a safety margin, and pad all images to a unified size of $192 \times 192 \times 160$.
+Finally, to save computational resources, we reduce volume resolution by a factor of two and remove the 15 top and bottom slices parallel to the transverse plane, leading to a final resolution of $96 \times 96 \times 50$\, voxels.